About Us

 Steering Committee Members

-Pro Vice-Chancellor (Research Operations) & Chief Security Officer The University of Adelaide Division of Research and Innovation
+Pro Vice-Chancellor (Research Operations and Commercialisation) The University of Adelaide Division of Research and Innovation

 Scientific Advisory Committee (SAC)

 The SAC is comprised of local researchers, clinicians, consumers, and other important stakeholders.
-The role of the SAC is to advise and support the SAGC Advisory Board and provide input into the strategic direction of the SAGC.
+The role of the SAC is to advise and support the SAGC Steering Committee and provide input into the strategic direction of the SAGC.

 Associate Professor Bettina Berger